Cilic's 33 aces put him in 1st French Open semi at age 33 - NewsBreak

 Cilic's 33 aces put him in 1st French Open semi at age 33

-PARIS — (AP) — Marin Cilic is 33, nearly eight seasons past his one Grand Slam title at the 2014 U.S. Open — and, until Wednesday, more than four full years removed from his most recent trip to the semifinals of a major tournament.
+Marin Cilic is 33, nearly eight seasons past his one Grand Slam title at the 2014 U.S. Open — and, until Wednesday, more than four full years removed from his most recent trip to the semifinals of a major tournament .

 If he keeps serving like this, there's no reason to think about quitting tennis anytime soon.